This article is part of a larger series on How to Do Payroll.

 - South Carolina Department of Employment and Workforce: Get information about unemployment laws and regulations, register for an unemployment account, maintain your employer account, and file wage reports.

 - South Carolina Department of Revenue: Register a new business or tax account, search for compliance issues such as revoked or suspended licenses, apply for an alcohol license, make payments, and more.

 - South Carolina Code of Laws: Find the most current laws for employers and commerce.
 Of particular interest are:

 Also, check with your payroll software or service for resources and state-specific features.

-Overall, processing payroll in South Carolina is a pretty simple process.
+Overall, learning how to do payroll in South Carolina is a pretty simple process.
 Though you’ll need to withhold state income tax and be sure to remit it to the DOR on time, you won’t need to worry about any local/city taxes or complicated overtime calculations.
 This is great news for South Carolina businesses or anyone looking to expand there.
-For the most part, as long as you follow federal guidelines, there won’t be much you’ll need to change when you start processing payroll in South Carolina.
+For the most part, as long as you follow federal guidelines, there won’t be much you’ll need to change when you start processing South Carolina payroll.